 But it wasn’t about winning, it was about living—or as he would say, “livin’”.
-In fact he carried a sign most everywhere he went that said, “get busy livin’”.
-From mountain tops, tree tops, finish lines, to quiet times on the beach with his family, or in his backyard with the sunrise watching birds—he focused on the living.
+In fact, he carried a sign almost everywhere he went that said, “get busy livin’”.
+From mountain tops, tree tops, and finish lines, to quiet times on the beach with his family, or in his backyard with the sunrise watching birds—he focused on the living.

 I had the honor to speak with Karen, Andy’s wife, and she said she missed those hands, “those calloused hands, so strong but yet so gentle and loving, we held hands a lot, I miss that so much,” she said.

 She describes their relationship as perfect.
 He always told her that if she would take care of him, he would take care of the rest.
 For 15 years they more than made it work.
 Their lives were packed with adventures, spontaneity, and jokes, lots of jokes and laughs.
 “There was no such thing as an ordinary moment with Andy,” she said.